-Continuing with our examination of Amidala's wardrobe through Episode II ("Attack of the Clones"), we will break down the "packing" dress.
+Continuing with my examination of Amidala's wardrobe through Episode II ("Attack of the Clones"), I will break down the "packing" dress.

 The design of this dress turns its focus even more westwards, drawing more from European fashion than any of the other designs that I've covered so far.
 Setting itself apart from the dresses of Episode I, differentiating clearly the "queen" look from the "senator" look.